datadryad/dryad-app/app/views/layouts/_faq.html.md

     </li>
     <li>
         Dryad does <strong>not</strong> accept any files with licensing terms that are incompatible with the
         <a href="http://creativecommons.org/publicdomain/zero/1.0">Creative Commons Zero waiver</a>.
-For more information, please see <a href="https://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/">Why Does Dryad Use CC0?</a>
+For more information, please see <a href="https://blog.datadryad.org/2023/05/30/good-data-practices-removing-barriers-to-data-reuse-with-cc0-licensing/">Good data practices: Removing barriers to data reuse with CC0 licensing</a>.
     </li>
     <li>
       For software scripts and snapshots of software source code, files can be uploaded via Dryad and published at Zenodo, which allows public software deposits with version control for the ongoing maintenance of software packages.
 If you are only seeking to store code, software, and/or supplemental information please <a href="https://zenodo.org" target="_blank">visit Zenodo</a>.